fabremx/react-refactoring-kata/README.md

 ### 🛒 Cart Page

 ```
-- If user is connected then display cart page
+- If there are no products then display "No Products..."
-- If user is NOT connected then display "Loading..." message
+- If there are products then display products table and price summary
 ```

-### 🧾 Products list
+### 🧾 Products table

-The products list display the cart products list of the user.
+The products table display the cart products list of the user.

-##### User Actions
+**User Actions**

 ```
 - User can delete product of the products list
 ```

-##### Product Row
+When a user delete a product it delete all quantities of the concerned product

+**Product Row**

 There are 3 different type of products.